reinierdevalk/abtab/README.md

 [TODO]

-# Installing external software dependencies
+# Appendix I: Installing external software dependencies
 ## Bash
 ### 1. Verifying installation
 The current version of `abtab` requires Bash 4.2 or higher.
 To verify whether Bash is installed and meets the minimum required version, run